faouzzz/devise_ldap_authenticatable/README.md

 If you are building applications for use within your organization which require authentication and you want to use AD, this plugin is for you.

+Please note, this plugin is currently under heavy development.

 Requirements
 ------------